PCEnthusiastXIoT/LCC-AI-Club-/AIClubWebProject/README.md

 ### 2/23/22 Scope planning meeting

 Primary objective is to have a documented scope to follow and plan within, so project components can get divided up.

+### 3/2/22 Meeting

+Created initial persona as a starting point to iterate over and create more, started Kathy Paul as a second persona

+Pulled Data to assist persona development:
+- 18-21 is the largest age bracket
+- 22-29 is the second largest
+- 30-39 is tied for third with 50 & over

 ## Additional Info